-- Drizzle linden syrup over fresh fruit (it’s especially good with strawberries), yogourt, ice cream or cheesecake.
+- Drizzle linden syrup over fresh fruit (it’s especially good with strawberries), yogurt, ice cream or cheesecake.

-- Add a small spoonful of linden flower syrup to heavy cream before whipping it for a delicately flavoured dessert topping.
+- Add a small spoonful of linden flower syrup to heavy cream before whipping it for a delicately flavored dessert topping.

 - Make homemade linden blossom ice cream by adding it to the mix.

 - Spoon a little linden syrup over a mild goat cheese (chevre).